America has many cities with culture, energy, and history. Some of these places also face serious crime problems.

 2. Baltimore, Maryland

-Baltimore’s crime situation is still really troubling, murders and shootings show up in the news all the time.
-A lot of the violence happens in neighborhoods like Sandtown-Winchester and Cherry Hill, where poverty and limited opportunities have created the perfect conditions for gangs to take hold.
+Baltimore’s crime situation is troubling; murders and shootings are frequent topics in the news.
+A lot of the violence happens in neighborhoods like Sandtown-Winchester and Cherry Hill, where hardship and restricted opportunities have created conditions that allow gangs to take hold.
 Drug trafficking, aggravated assaults, and armed robberies are major problems.
-The drug epidemic from years back still haunts the city, creating these ongoing cycles of violence and making it hard for people to trust the police.

 3. Detroit, Michigan